Jan 11, 2023

 Find a Profitable Niche in the Jewelry Industry

-Research different jewelry niches and narrow them down based on potential.
+Research the trending products or niches and narrow them down based on potential.
 You can do so by keeping track of the current jewelry trends using Google’s Keyword Planner.

 Define the Unique Selling Proposition for Your Target Audience